danielarley/Introduction_to_Scientific_Computing_and_Programming_in_Chemistry/README.md

-# Introduction_to_scientific_computing_and_programming_in_chemistry
+# Introduction to Scientific Computing and Programming in Chemistry
-Scripts developed in the discipline of introduction to scientific computing and programming in chemistry
+Scripts developed in the course of Introduction to Scientific Computing and Programming in Chemistry at the Institute of Chemistry at the University of São Paulo (IQ-USP)